TerraFirmaCraft/Documentation/1.12.x/addons/registry-types.md

 TFC will register the models for any items added automatically via this system.
 As such, if you expect to fit with TFC, you should provide the following resource files.
 In this case, `[metal]` should be replaced with the registry path name of the metal in question.
 (Note: the contents, textures, and organization can be changed if needed.
 This is just one way to provide all necessary resources.
 I have included recipes in with the resources, as in order for the metal to function identical to other TFC metals, they are necessary, however they aren't strictly necessary in order for the models to all resolve properly.)

 All JSON files can be modified from ones found [here](https://github.com/TerraFirmaCraft/TerraFirmaCraft/tree/1.12.x/src/main/resources/assets).
-Ther're for 1.12, and if you're looking for other minecraft versions, switch to other branches.

 ### Required for ALL metals